Balangoda Elugala Tampita Rajamaha Viharaya

 The Elugala Rajamaja Viharaya is said to have carried the Pirith Nilaya of the Bolthumbe Sumana Saman Devalaya in the past.

 Tampita Viharaya at Elugala is built upon a wooden platform built upon a frame of large timber beams laid upon 16 granite stumps.
-Although the exterior of the structure has not seen any changes, the image house within the structue has been complety redone including the Buddha statues, paintings of the walls and roof destroying any historical value of the structure.
+Although the exterior of the structure has not seen any changes, the image house within the structure has been completely redone including the Buddha statue and the two statues of Sariyuth and Mugalan, paintings of the walls and roof destroying any historical value of the structure.

 Alternate Names : Pinnawala Sri Pushparama Purana Tampita Rajamaha Viharaya

 - Tampita Vihara of Sri Lanka Index

 - Ancient Heritage Sites of Sri Lanka

 - Other Places of Interest Within Close Proximity

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites